CS Coastal Hub Workshop - Networking with the micro:bit - Exploring Communication and Coding

 Galloway, NJ 08205

 Please note: This workshop is intended for teachers from New Jersey Public Schools.
 This workshop is part of a grant-funded project, the CS Coastal Hub, and is available at NO COST to attend.
-Teachers attending workshops after-school or in the summer will receive a stipend from the CS Coastal Hub.
+When teachers attend programming during the school day, schools will be reimbursed for the cost of substitutes.

 PRE-REGISTRATION IS REQUIRED!
 Please contact the SRI&ETTC at ettc@stockton.edu with any questions.